Guide

 Key SEO actions for small businesses:

-- Claim your Google My Business listing: Ensures local customers can find you, which is critical since research shows 76% of consumers who search for something 'near me' will visit a business within a day
+• Claim your Google Business Profile: ensure local customers can find you, as research shows 76% of "near me" searches result in a visit to a business within a day.

-- Connect to Google Shopping: Displays your products directly in search results
+• Connect to Google Shopping: display your products directly in search results

 Even though SEO can bring free traffic to your site, you may choose to invest in it.
 An SEO consultant can help you improve your search rankings.